I knew pretty early on soccer wasn’t for me.

 The idea of running up and down a field and kicking a ball into a net just didn’t sound appealing...especially since I was already playing a similar game, running up and down a hardwood court, dribbling a ball with my hands, and shooting it through a net rather than into it.

 Anyway, with most things, we can get a pretty good read on whether or not it will be “for us” with some quick trial and error.

 This piece of shrimp?
 Let me taste it.
 Nope, not for me.
 This book?
 I’ll read a chapter.
 Not for me.

-Unlike the other things mentioned, you can’t just sit down and start coding to “get a taste.”
+Unlike the other things mentioned, you can’t just sit down and start programming to “get a taste.”
 There’s a learning process acting as a gatekeeper, and thus the only way to access the coding realm is to put in some work beforehand.

 That “work” starts with thought and decision making.
-First about the appeal of coding and if it aligns with personal interests and goals, then about the many different kids coding languages, and even more from there.
+First about the appeal of programming and if it aligns with personal interests and goals, then about the many different kids coding languages, and even more from there.

-So, as a step one of sorts, I’ve provided a few points and thought starters; a “checklist” or short compilation of quiz questions to help you get a better idea of whether or not coding is for your child.
+So, as a step one of sorts, I’ve provided a few points and thought starters; a “checklist” or short compilation of quiz questions to help you get a better idea of whether or not programming is for your child.